Assessment

 GEO assessment efforts ensure that its programs remain of the highest academic caliber.

-The GEO assessment plan is designed to assess students' learning outcomes across all programs – Duke-In and Duke-Approved – which come under the purview of the office.
+The Global Education Office (GEO) assessment plan is designed to assess students' learning outcomes across all programs – Duke-Administered and Duke-Approved – which come under the purview of the office.
 Individual programs run by Duke also have their own program-specific mission statements and learning outcomes.
 Below is an abbreviated version of the office assessment plan, which includes general student learning goals and outcomes.
-A more detailed assessment plan can be obtained upon request.

 Students on GEO programs meet clearly-defined goals and learning outcomes.